danielgospodinow/danielgospodinow.com/content/interests.md

 I adore swimming.
 For me, it's the ultimate stress relief activity.
 In the past, I've practiced swimming a couple of times every week.
 Unfortunately, as of now, I just go swimming when I have the time and opportunity to do so.

-And here's one winter sport that I really like - skiing.
-I've gone skiing once in my life but I really enjoyed it.
+And here's one winter sport that I really like - snowboarding.
+I love the people I gather with for the winter sports, it's always ultra fun.

 &nbsp;